-In 1976, Joanne opened The Dance Center establishing the school as the first “Family Center” for dance in Newton.
-At the Dance Center, Joanne combined her dance and choreography background to design a program that offers solid training, artistry, performing opportunities, and fun.
-She taught Ballet and Jazz at several levels and holds the Teacher’s Advanced Professional Certificate from The Dance Teacher’s Club of Boston affiliated with the American Society.
+In 1976, Joanne opened The Dance Center.
+It was the first “Family Center” for dance in Newton.
+Joanne combined her dance and choreography background to design a program that offers solid training, artistry, performing opportunities and fun to a wide range of students.
+She taught Ballet and Jazz technique at all levels and holds the Teacher’s Advanced Professional Certificate from The Dance Teacher’s Association of Boston affiliated with the American Society.
 Joanne is a recipient of the Elsa H. Kemp Memorial Award in teaching.

 “Commendation to Joanne Langione for her 42 years of teaching dance in the City of Newton.
 In recognition of the creativity and dedication Joanne Langione has brought to the teaching of dance in Newton and beyond.
 She has given the gift of dance to people of all ages – from 6 months old babies to adults, at her West Newton studio.
 Joanne has inspired students to be their best, teaching them to become more self-confident, creative and physically fit.
 She has been a role model to so many with her business professionalism, leadership and community service.